 How can you understand my pain?
 Your life is perfect.

-Since his perception became my reality, I tried to reassure him.
+Since his perception immediately became my reality, I tried to reassure him.

 My life’s not perfect.
 No one’s is.
 What we see on the outside doesn’t tell the whole story.

-He didn’t buy my vague response.
-In fact, I only made the situation worse
+He didn’t buy my abstract response.
+In fact, I made the situation worse